mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 My research is primarily focused on **Natural Language Processing**, particularly in the area of **Dialogue** and **Structured Prediction**.
 As AI challenges become increasingly complex, I'm keen on developing modularized AI systems tailored for future large-scale collaborative projects.
 I also investigate *foundational structures and principles*, both within and beyond language, which are critical for creating efficient and reliable AI systems, especially in domains like Education and Health.

-- **Modularized NLP.** My research spans formal language representation, neuro-symbolic interfaces, and ensuring differentiability while connecting modules like LLMs.
-This includes structured prediction~([Dissertation'22](https://www.proquest.com/docview/2777357718?pq-origsite=gscholar&fromopenview=true), [CoNLL'19](https://aclanthology.org/K19-2013/), [ACL'19](https://aclanthology.org/P19-1563/), [NAACL'21](https://aclanthology.org/2021.naacl-main.62/),
+- **Modularized NLP.** My research spans formal language representation, neuro-symbolic interfaces, and ensuring differentiability while decomposing and integrating submodules like LLMs into a cohesive AI system.
+This includes deep structured prediction~([Dissertation'22](https://www.proquest.com/docview/2777357718?pq-origsite=gscholar&fromopenview=true), [CoNLL'19](https://aclanthology.org/K19-2013/), [ACL'19](https://aclanthology.org/P19-1563/), [NAACL'21](https://aclanthology.org/2021.naacl-main.62/),